 Shenley was a factor in Chris Wood being given the top groundsman job in the UK, the ECB inspector of pitches.
 However the ECB's gain was Shenley’s loss.
 The MCC were also seriously considering taking over the lease to make Shenley their 2nd ground but they dropped that idea when they found it could not be a members only facility.

-These days many an umpire, visiting scorer and older players regularly bemoan the deterioration our ground has shown, although since the arrival of Arthur, our current groundsman, the wicket table has much improved but the outfield looks no better than a well kept park!
+Since the arrival of Arthur, our current groundsman, the wicket table has much improved but the outfield needed considerable work.
 Even so the facility marks given by the visiting captains and umpires still remain near the top in the divisions where our teams currently play.
 In an effort to improve the clubs facilities we have since 2012 picked up over £120,000 of funding to provide the club with excellent practice nets, digital scoreboards, sight screens, covers, batting cages, and boundary ropes.
 We have continued to have regular promotions and age group winners every year, which underlines the strength of the clubs players, coaching and on the field performances.

 Focusing back on the main ground, 2020 saw an even bumpier outfield, and the thick moss, particularly on the far side away from the pavilion was almost all moss, resulting in the ball travelling slower and slower and often failing to reach the boundary.
 Even when hit hard the ball tended to dig in and jump, often deviating in direction and being somewhat dangerous on occasions for fielders.
 After rain it would retain a lot of moisture and we would depend on evaporation rather than it draining through the ground or into the old drainage system.